infopark/scrivito_advanced_editors/README.md

 <% end %>
 ```

 With the `data-tab-to-toggle` parameter at the `scrivito_tag` for the type we activate the binding to a specific tab.
 To specify which tab is active add the parameter `data-allowed-values` to every panel.
 If this is not specified, the tab is allways active.
-If the value is empty, it will never active.
+If the value is empty, it will never be active.

 No need for `class=active`.
 It is caluclated on the loading of the details view.

 ### <a id="preview_buttons"></a>Preview Buttons

-Buttons to open an object from your details view.
+Buttons to open a page from your details view.
 It is very helpful in the content browser to open the selected page.

 ```xml
 <%= render 'scrivito_advanced_editors/page_preview_buttons', obj: @obj %>
 ```

-### <a id="add_colapsable"></a>Adding a colapsable (Beta)
+### <a id="add_colapsable"></a>Adding a colapsable

 One more method to hide Attributes or text.
 An easy colapsable: